SpontanCombust/witcherscript-ide/docs/user-manual/project-manifest.md

 Project metadata establishing basic information on how its content is named and structured.

 #### The `name` field
 Name of the project.
-It must begin with a letter and contain only alphanumerical characters or underscores and have no spaces.
+It must begin with an ASCII letter or underscore and contain only alphanumerical ASCII characters or underscores.
+Spaces are not allowed.

 #### The `version` field
 Version of the project.
 It must follow [semantic versioning](https://semver.org/) format.